pratsonii/ResourceServerGoogleAuth/README.md

 2) Id token can be verified by JWK (1st configuration in properties file).

 Either of above method can be used at a time.

+- Note : This will work with openID configuration of the clientId and clientSecret only.